 A sign marking the Enslaved African and Kingsbridge Burial Grounds in Van Cortlandt Park.

 Consecrated in 2021, this section of Van Cortlandt Park in the Bronx was nothing more than a neighborhood ghost story until a chance encounter by Kingsbridge resident Nick Dembowski.
-After noticing a few broken headstones against a fence, Dembrowski went to the Kingsbridge Historical Society.
+After noticing a few broken headstones against a fence, Dembowski went to the Kingsbridge Historical Society.
 There he learned that the fenced-off area was once home to an 18th-century burial ground, particularly for people enslaved at the estate.
 Their bones were discovered in the late 1870s, when the New York Northern Railroad Company broke ground in the area.

-Following Dembrowski’s efforts, the Enslaved People Project was born—launched by the Van Cortlandt Park Alliance, Van Cortlandt House Museum, and Kingsbridge Historical society to help shed light on the history of the burial grounds.
+Following Dembowski’s efforts, the Enslaved People Project was born—launched by the Van Cortlandt Park Alliance, Van Cortlandt House Museum, and Kingsbridge Historical society to help shed light on the history of the burial grounds.

 Medved said this site offers visitors “the chance to encounter the people who walked through the trees or stood beside the lake centuries ago.”